superdev-1018/solidity-example/content/page/working-with-me.md

 ## Get in touch

-If you have a project in mind, and you think I might be a good fit, then [let’s talk about it](/contact/) and we can take it from there.
+If you have any further questions [drop me an email](mailto:studio@harrycresswell.com) or a [tweet](https://twitter.com/harrycresswell/).
+I'd be more than happy to help.